Dr-Lab1/Dr-Lab1/README.md

 📝 Authored over 2 articles, developed free courses, and published a work (TFC) on blockchain, web3, and NFT

-💻 Expertise in Solidity, Truffle, Laravel, PHP, JavaScript, Sails.js, React.js, Node.js, and API Development.
+💻 Expertise in Solidity, Truffle, Laravel, PHP, JavaScript, Sails.js, React.js, Node.js, and API Development

 🚀 Led projects like Labyrinthe NFT, Labyrinthe API, Labyrinthe Payment, Labyrinthe Card and more.